Facebook taps Coinbase to support Novi digital wallet

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Though Facebook says it chose USDP due to its "important regulatory and consumer protection attributes" and reserves that are "fully backed by the U.S. dollar and are held 100% in cash and cash equivalents," the company emphasized that it plans to eventually migrate Novi to its own stablecoin, Diem.
+Though Facebook says it chose the USDP stablecoin due to its "important regulatory and consumer protection attributes" and reserves that are "fully backed by the U.S. dollar and are held 100% in cash and cash equivalents," the company emphasized that it plans to eventually migrate Novi to the Diem stablecoin pending its regulatory approval.
+Diem, which was first announced in 2019 under the name Libra, has faced intense scrutiny from regulators.

 "We see great value in the way Diem is designed with robust protections for consumers and controls to combat financial crime," Facebook said.
 "The goal for Novi has been and always will be to be interoperable with other digital wallets and we believe a purpose-built blockchain for payments, like Diem, is critical to deliver solutions to the problems people experience with the current payment system."